equinix-labs/otel-cli/README.md

 Another option is to run the local docker compose Jaeger setup in the root of this repo with `docker-compose up`.
 This will bring up a stock Jaeger instance that can accept OTLP connections.

-If you're not sure what to choose, try `otel-cli server --pterm` or `docker-compose up`.
+If you're not sure what to choose, try `otel-cli server tui` or `docker-compose up`.

 ### Local Jaeger setup